impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- 8. The method involves repeated model retraining with unrolled optimization, rematerialization, and truncated backpropagation—all computationally demanding procedures.
 However, the paper does not report runtime, GPU memory usage, or total training cost.
 Without this information, it is difficult to assess whether the framework is truly scalable beyond small benchmark datasets.
 		- To answer the reviewer comment about resource usage, we have updated Section 6.2 that reports the requested metrics, with an paragraph of explanation of the scalability of our method.
 			- #response
-			- To answer the reviewer’s comment regarding emperical evidences for efficiency of out method, we have updated Section 6.2 to report the requested metrics and added a paragraph explaining why our method scales effectively from a toy dataset such as MNIST to a more complex dataset like CIFAR-100.
+			- To answer the reviewer’s comment regarding emperical evidences for efficiency of our method, we have updated Section 6.2 to report the requested metrics and added a paragraph explaining why our method scales effectively from a toy dataset such as MNIST to a more complex dataset like CIFAR-100.
 We have also updated Table 1, which now shows near-perfect detectability on CIFAR-100 as well.
 	- Minor comments:
 	    1. The acronym ERM (Empirical Risk Minimization) is used without definition and should be introduced upon first mention.
 		- #response